 Although they may be adorable and small, newborn babies come with a lot of “stuff.”
-Among the little clothes, diapers, and furniture, there is a lot to think about when decorating, arranging, and organizing a nursery.
-Naturally, you want to make sure the nursery looks just as cute as your baby!
+Among the little clothes, diapers, and furniture, there is much to consider when decorating, arranging, and organizing a nursery.
+Naturally, you want to ensure the nursery looks as cute as your baby!
 Here are a few tips for a functional, well-organized, and beautiful nursery.

 1. Arranging the Furniture for Function

-Many soon-to-be moms and dads have the walls painted and pick out bedding and mobiles and perfect outfits before they even think about buying and arranging the furniture.
+Many soon-to-be moms and dads have the walls painted and pick out bedding, mobiles, and perfect outfits before considering buying and arranging the furniture.
 Cribs, changing tables, dressers, and gliders take up a lot of space.
-You want them to look great but it is even more important to place them in practical spots in the room.
+You want them to look great, but placing them in practical spots in the room is even more important.

-Optimal spacing and safety are important considerations when locating key pieces of furniture for a comfortable and convenient nursery.
-One of the focal pieces (and most used pieces) of furniture is the crib.
+Optimal spacing and safety are important when locating key furniture pieces for a comfortable and convenient nursery.
+The crib is one of the focal pieces (and most used pieces) of furniture.
 After rocking or feeding the baby, the transition to the crib should be as smooth as possible.
 Keep a small nightstand or side table near the rocker and place a dim lamp on it.
 This item can be ideal for bedtime books and empty bottles after feedings.
 A small drawer in the nightstand can hold easy-to-reach cold tablets or burp cloths when needed.
-You also want to keep the crib away from the door so that when you peek in to check on the baby, you don’t wake him or her.
-Lastly, the crib should be located away from a drafty window and away from curtains and draperies where the baby can easily reach, to avoid choking or other hazards.
+You also want to keep the crib away from the door so that you don’t wake them when you peek in to check on the baby.
+Lastly, the crib should be located away from a drafty window and away from curtains and draperies where the baby can easily reach to avoid choking or other hazards.
 The glider can be placed near the window so mom can look out while feeding.

 2. Organizing a Dresser and Changing Station

 There never seems to be enough storage for all the baby’s necessities, and traditional closets with just a standard bar to hang clothes are often not cut out for efficient use.
-Get creative by placing a small shelf inside a closet if you lack a closet system.
+If you lack a closet system, get creative by placing a small shelf inside a closet.
 Place a tension rod in the middle of a bookshelf and remove lower shelves for hanging clothes.
 Lack closet drawers?
-You can use baskets or crates for accessories, extra diapers, or books and toys.
+You can use baskets or crates for accessories, extra diapers, books, and toys.
 You can also use a shoe organizer on the back of a closet door for hats and accessories.
-Chances are that you have purchased clothing that the baby doesn’t quite fit into yet.
+Chances are you have purchased clothing the baby doesn’t quite fit into yet.
 Organize these clothes by month with clothing dividers.

 3. Double Duty Decorating

 As you can see, there is a lot to think about when preparing a nursery for your little one.
-From proper furniture placement and drawer organization, closet set-up to double-duty decorating, the best thing to keep in mind is that if it doesn’t work, change it.
-After about a dozen diaper changes or so, you will be able to make slight changes to best fit the needs of both you and your baby.
+From proper furniture placement, drawer organization, and closet set-up to double-duty decorating, the best thing to remember is that if it doesn’t work, change it.
+After about a dozen diaper changes or so, you can make slight changes to better fit your and your baby’s needs.